Tenkiv/coral/README.md

 * Locked and LockedVar are very simple constructs for pairing a lock with an object, currently it's meant exclusively for use with ReentrantReadWriteLocks.

-Coral is in a very early experimental stage of development and currently only works for Android and JVM targets.
+Coral is in a very early experimental stage of development.